How do I care for vegetable-tanned leather?

 Orders that are still in new and unused condition may be returned within 30 days of purchase for an exchange or full refund.
 Click here to learn more.

 Do factory seconds come with a lifetime guarantee?

 Yes.
 Factory seconds come with their own lifetime guarantee.
 If something breaks, we’ll fix it.
 If we can’t fix it, we’ll replace it with another factory second when one is available.

 Can I return a factory second?

-No. That is the nature of factory seconds.
-We need to clear them from our inventory, so we sell them at a discount.
-We will, however, allow you to exchange it for another factory second if one is available.
-As with any exchange, you’ll be responsible for all related shipping costs.
+Unfortunately no. That is the nature of factory seconds.
+We need to clear them from our inventory, so we sell them at a steep discount so that everyone wins.

 My bag has a scar, does that mean it should have been a factory second?

 No. Full grain vegetable tanned leather is known for its scars and character.
 We try to avoid using any unsightly scars whenever possible, however sometimes they are unavoidable.
 In those instances we might consider it to be a factory second, but that is left to our sole discretion during our final quality inspection.
 Scars are part of the nature of full grain vegetable tanned leather.
 They are an indication of the high-quality and durability.
 If you wanted a bag with perfectly clean and uniform leather, you’ll need to buy lesser quality bag from someone else that uses top-grain or genuine leather grades, or even vinyl.